cyruslhh/cyruslhh.github.io/_projects/CS180_project_5.md

 ## Conclusion

 Overall, this project was a blast.
 It's always super satisfying to understand something after being amazed by it for so long.
-Dall-E has been something I've been playing with since Freshman year and was always wondered how it works, but never bothered to look deeply into.
+Dall-E has been something I've been playing with since Freshman year and I've always wondered how it works, but never bothered to look deeply into it.
 This project gave a great introduction and idea of how things work under the hood, and it's exciting to see what generative models will be able to achieve in the years to come.